 - What We Do

-Most employees will now have their minimum wages and casual loadings set and adjusted by the Fair Work Commission (FWC).
+Most employees have their minimum wages and casual loadings set and adjusted by the Fair Work Commission (FWC).
 FWC has the power to set and adjust:

-For more information about pay, entitlements, superannuation and payslips, download the full fact sheet.
+For more information about rates of pay, entitlements, superannuation, payslips and underpayments, download the full Fact Sheet.

 Call our Telephone Information Service on Melbourne Metro (03) 9662 1933 or Regional Victoria, Queensland and Tasmania on 1800 331 617.

 Copyright © 2023 All Rights Reserved

 JobWatch acknowledges and is grateful for the financial and other support it has received from our supporters.

 JobWatch acknowledges the Aboriginal and Torres Strait Islander peoples of this nation.
 We acknowledge the traditional custodians of the lands on which we are located and where we conduct our business.
 We pay our respects to ancestors, and Elders, past, present and emerging.